centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 > For canopsis_port, the default value defined in the connector is canopsis_port:443.

 3. This command only allows access to the Canopsis version so no need to inspect all the returned content of it.
-4. This command is only use to returns the version of Canopsis even if contains a lot of things.

 ### Sending events